SamueleVanini/arol_chatbot/README.md

 To run all the available tests, navigate to the project's root directory and run ```python -m unittest discover```.
 For all other options on test run refer to the documentation/guides in [PROJECT.md](PROJECT.md).

 ## Libraries used and useful guides
-Refer to [PROJECT.md](PROJECT.md) for a list of all libraries, documentation and guides used to set-up and develop the project.
+Refer to [PROJECT.md](PROJECT.md) for a list of all libraries, documentation and guides used to set up and develop the project.